wangguoke/blog/The_benchmarking_with_jit_on_or_off_PG_11.md

 4. Check for cost
 5. if high cost, do it in standard executor, else do it in the LLVM JIT
 ```
-The cost of optimization(step 5) is very high in Parallel.
+i think the cost of optimization(step 5) is very high in Parallel.